-- under the Maltese Companies Act, Cap 386 to report to you if, in our opinion: - Adequate accounting records have not been kept or that proper returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - in terms of Listing Rules to review the statement made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.
+- under the Maltese Companies Act, Cap 386 to report to you if, in our opinion: - Adequate accounting records have not been kept or that proper returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - in terms of Listing Rules to review the statement made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.